 |ENVIRONMENTAL HEALTH & BIODIVERSITY

-Reduction in use of toxic pesticides and associated safety hazards, including pesticide residues in the environment, due to integrated disease and pest management.
-Protection of natural biodiversity and ecologies from devastating invasive pests and pathogens and toxic pesticides.
-Effective use of microbial or insect biodiversity as biocontrol agents by local partners to protect crops.
+Reduction in use of toxic pesticides and associated safety hazards, including pesticide residues in the environment, due to integrated disease and pest management and prioritization of nature-based solutions are applied on more than 9 million hectares of maize crops, benefiting more than 24 million people (more than 5 million households).
+Natural biodiversity and ecologies are protected from devastating invasive pests and pathogens and toxic pesticides.

 Header photo: Sprayers using pesticides against fall armyworm, Nigeria.
 Photo by C. de Bode/CGIAR.